darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

 Nodes have knowledge of their peers, including the IP addresses of connected hosts.

 DarkFi supports the use of pluggable transports, including Tor and Nym, to provide network-level privacy.
-As long as there are live seed nodes configured to support a Tor or Nym connection, users can connect to `darkirc` and benefit from the protections offered by these protocols.
+As long as there are live seed nodes configured to support a Tor or Nym connection, users can connect to `ircd` and benefit from the protections offered by these protocols.

 Other approaches include connecting via a cloud server or VPN.
 Research the risks involved in these methods before connecting.